Richard Lyons, 1st Earl Lyons: Retirement, death, and legacy

-Conversion to Roman Catholicism
+Controversy over supposed Conversion to Roman Catholicism

 In 1886, Lyons's sister, Augusta Fitzalan-Howard, Duchess of Norfolk, died.
 Lyons had devoted the first two weeks of his retirement to the study of Catholicism, to which he had expressed his desire to convert, and he had received permission from the Prime Minister to attend Catholic Mass.
 Lyons had not converted to Catholicism by the time of his stroke in November 1887 that incapacitated him to the extent that ‘it is extremely doubtful to what extent he retained consciousness’: however, the Bishop of Southwark, Dr. Butt, ‘felt so convinced of his [Lyons’s] disposition and intention that he received [Lyons] into the [Catholic] Church and administered to him extreme unction’ whilst Lyons was unable to communicate.
 Lyons did not subsequently regain consciousness, and died on 5 December at Norfolk House, which was the residence of his nephew Duke of Norfolk.

 Earldom, death, and burial

-Lord Lyons died before he had formally received the title of Earl: however, because the notice of his investiture with the title of Earl had appeared in the London Gazette, he is usually, nevertheless, termed 1st Earl Lyons, as in the Oxford Dictionary of National Biography, the Dictionary of National Biography, and the American Civil War, Round Table UK Profile.
+Lord Lyons died before he had formally received the title of Earl Lyons: however, because the notice of his investiture with the title of Earl had appeared in the London Gazette, he is usually, nevertheless, termed 1st Earl Lyons, as in the Oxford Dictionary of National Biography, the Dictionary of National Biography, and the American Civil War, Round Table UK Profile.

 Lyons did not marry and he died without issue.
 As a consequence of the fact that his only brother had predeceased him, also without issue, during 1855, all of Richard Lyons's titles became extinct when he died.
 Lyons left to the Dukes of Norfolk, and to Arundel Castle, the possessions and the decorations of his father, Edmund, 1st Baron Lyons.
 Richard Lyons's funeral occurred on 10 December 1887 at the Fitzalan Chapel at Arundel Castle.
 Queen Victoria, the Prince of Wales, Gustave de Rothschild, Alphonse James de Rothschild, and Edmond James de Rothschild sent floral tributes.
 Lyons is buried under the Chapel, which is the burial ground of the Catholic Dukes of Norfolk.
 Lyons's sister, who was the Duchess of Norfolk, and her husband, the 14th Duke of Norfolk, and his father, Edmund, 1st Baron Lyons, are also buried there.